 Instagram is one of the fastest growing social media platforms there is today.
 Although it trails behind Facebook and Twitter in terms of total users, there’s no denying that Instagram is the new hotness.
+In fact, Investopedia estimates that Instagram has seen a growth of 177 percent at the end of the second quarter in 2018.
 It has a young audience, a hip format, and a great algorithm for connecting users to accounts that spark their interest.
 Is it any wonder that many small businesses are turning to Instagram for marketing purposes?

 Instagram is more than just another social media platform

 With the right strategy, it can be the most effective tool you have for marketing your small business.
-Thanks to its unique medium, your posts on Instagram are capable of reaching a surprisingly wide audience, one that you might never equal on Facebook or Twitter.
+Thanks to its unique medium, your posts on Instagram are capable of reaching a surprisingly wide audience, one that you might never equal on Facebook or Twitter; Instagram has 500 million unique daily users, according to Statista.
 However, it’s not as simple as taking quirky photographs and posting them every so often.
 Just like every social medium, there’s a strategy to reaching your largest possible audience.
 Here are a few tips for maximizing your Instagram presence and getting the greatest amount of exposure for your business.

 Before you make your first post, you need to create a profile, and the first thing Instagram asks you to do is to write a bio.
 Though your bio wont show up on your followers’ feeds, it is the first thing people see when they visit your Instagram for the first time.
 You don’t have many characters to make an impression, so make them count.
+Oracle found that the average time that a unique social media user will spend to read posts and profiles is merely 12 seconds, so it is crucial for your profile to be on-point.
 Give your business’s elevator pitch, to show what values you hold, and what customers stand to gain from shopping with you.
 Once you have a good pitch, be sure to include a clear call to action, telling viewers what to do if they want to learn more.
 You should also include a link to your site, but not to your landing page.
 The link could lead to a sales page, or to a special promotion that is exclusively available to your Instagram followers.

 Instagram is a primarily visual medium